Mohammed-Hamras-Sulaiman/rag-chatbot/README.md

 # 🧠 RAG Chatbot

-A Retrieval-Augmented Generation (RAG) chatbot developed for the RAG Chatbot Assessment.
+A Retrieval-Augmented Generation (RAG) chatbot designed to answer user queries by retrieving relevant context from documents and generating accurate responses using a language model.
+Built as part of the RAG Chatbot Assessment, this project demonstrates document retrieval, question answering, and API integration using modern NLP tools.

 ## 🚀 Features